Canon 30D vs Fujifilm X100

 Studio photographers will appreciate that the Canon 30D (unlike the X100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 30D and the X100 have been discontinued, but can regularly be found used on eBay.
+Both the 30D and the X100 have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the X100 was followed by the Fujifilm X100S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 30D Manual (free pdf) or the online Fujifilm X100 Manual.
+Further information on the features and operation of the 30D and X100 can be found, respectively, in the Canon 30D Manual (free pdf) or the online Fujifilm X100 Manual.

 So how do things add up?
 Is the Canon 30D better than the Fujifilm X100 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 30D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.56x vs 0.50x).